Retro64Mod/Retro64Mod/README.md

 Currently, the only implemented cap is the Wing Cap, which can be accessed by equiping an elytra.

 # Compilation instructions for Windows
 !!
-First ensure you have installed the AdoptOpenJDK or as it is now known as, Temurin [here](https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot). the compilation process has been tested with Temurin 17, it is unknown if it will work on earlier versions.
+First ensure you have installed a JDK above v17, you can find a good one [here](https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot).

 To compile Retro64 on Windows, first download MrCrayfish's Controllable mod version 0.15.1 and rename it to "controllable-0.15.1.jar"
 After you've renamed the file, in the root of this project, create a folder called "libs" and drag the Controllable jar in.